gum boil causes treatment and prevention

 • Flossing every day

-• Visiting the dentist on a regular basis Most people require dental checkups every six months.
+• Visiting the dentist regularly Most people require dental checkups every six months.

 • If you have dental problems, you may need to come in more frequently.
 Contact your dentist as soon as you see any signs of illness or irritation.